 Edinburgh is sure to be the highlight of any UK trip.
 This city has it all.
 Castles, palaces, cozy pubs, cobblestoned streets, lush green space, high-end shopping, stunning viewpoints, and a mixed crowd filled with students, tourists, and politicians.

-There's a reason I've come back to this city six times and have collectively spent about two months here.
+There's a reason I've returned to this city seven times and have collectively spent about three months here.

 Download this Edinburgh itinerary in PDF format.
 Save it on your phone or print it!